graybaelBen/Isolated-Test-Environment/README.md

 ## Usage

 After populating at least one folder with test images, the program can be run in one of two ways.
 The first is through single batch testing.
-In main, specify which batch to run within the run funciton such as:
+In main, specify which batch to run within the run function such as:

 ```python
 def run(batch="Batch2.1"):

 python ./main.py
 ```
-The second approach relies on the test.py script which runs through each batch specified, collects results, and outputs the data into results.csv for further analysis.
+The second approach relies on the test.py script which runs through each specified batch, collects results, and outputs the data into results.csv for further analysis.
-An accompanying spreadsheet includes the statistical logic to calculate accuracy, specificity, etc..
+An accompanying spreadsheet template includes the statistical logic to calculate accuracy, specificity, etc..

 ```python
 batches = ["Batch1.1","Batch2.1",]